DamonAknuh/Computer_Google_game/README.md

 - [ ] 5 Study Nueral networking
 - [ ] 6 Train Nueral network
 - [ ] 7 Test new code
+### Stage 1 Code Foundational Project
+I started out by breaking this project into 6 coded sections.

+The first is the timing section.
+This section consists of just a while loop timer that counts approximately 5 seconds before continuing to the rest of the program.
+This section is needed because it will give time for the human to quickly navigate to the right browser to start the game and center the browser on the screen.

+The second is the Image Grabbing.
+In this section some library will be used to capture images of the screen for later processing.
+This section will also be used to initailize images.
+For example turning them to gray scale for later processing.

+The third section is the object detection.
+This is the section that will detect where the incoming obstacles are, and highlight them with boxes.

+The fourth section deals with the decision making.
+This code will judge when the player needs to take an action to avoid an incomming obstacle.
+For example if it detects a cactus coming in close it will press the space key to make the character clear the obstacle.

+The fifth and Sixth sections deal with human interface debugging.
+This will allow me to see how fast the screen grabber is getting images, how well the object detector is detecting the incoming obstacles.
+This will serve to help me build the code better, and combat problems as they come up.
+Hopefully in the final version you could remove this portion of the code and still have a working program.

+### Stage 2 Image Grabbing

+I first used pyautogui to take screenshots, but I find it to operate really slowly at approximately 1 frame a second.
+This is way to slow to play any but the slowest online games.
+I will continue to search, and work on a solution for this problem.
+For now I can will continue to the object detection and decision making stages.

+Possible Solutions:
+- Use a c++ algorithm to capture the screen and just write into a jpeg file, and just have the python just read off it.
+- Switch to windows to make use of ImageGrab from the Pil Library
+- Use a camera for capturing needs
+### Stage 3 Code Object Detection:

+To do object detection I originally tried to do OpenCVs template matching.
+This will slide a template image over the picture searching for matches in the neighboring pixels.
+This method immediately ran into a couple problems.
+The first is that there are multiple objects to watch out for, as sometimes cacti come at the player in groups of three.
+Secondly this doesn't lead to any portability as you have to use exact size demension for the template image to match what is going on the screen.
+This would likely mean that different computers or even internet browsers would have to set up matching templates to their game enviroment.
+All in all it wouldn't lead to robust code.